-Due to COVID-19 safe distancing measures, our employees are continuing to telecommute till further notice, save for certain essential activities.
+Due to COVID-19 safe management measures, our employees are continuing to telecommute till further notice with a skeletal team in the office.

 Our Community Legal Clinics are taking place via video-conferencing.
 To register for an appointment, complete the registration form HERE.

 For enquiries, email firstname.lastname@example.org or call 65360650 during our operating hours: